-- Glycolic acid is a natural chemical exfoliant that can be found in a wide range of products, both over-the-counter and in professional offices.
+- Glycolic acid is a natural chemical exfoliant that can be found in a wide range of over-the-counter products and in-office professional treatments

 Glycolic Acid Benefits

-Scarring can be difficult to cure, but glycolic acid is one treatment that can reduce the visibility of scars, including those that come from acne.
-By removing the top layers of skin, the glycolic acid allows the new, smoother layer of skin underneath to appear.
-It can also help to break up scar tissue, reducing the appearance and texture of the existing scar.
+By removing the top layers of skin, the glycolic acid reveals a new, smoother layer of skin beneath.
+It can also help break up scar tissue which reduces the appearance and texture of the existing scar.

 How to use glycolic acid